Mission & History

 Our Mission is "People Caring for People."
 We believe that our residents deserve the best.
 Our best is built upon a foundation of the four pillars of Respect, Integrity, Stewardship, and Compassion.
 We hope that your visit will be pleasant and informative.

 Our front entrance takes you past majestic evergreens and winds around a peaceful fountain.
 Our backyard hosts beautiful woods and the occasional wildlife.
-Pictured here are a few turkeys checking out a young tree.

 Our Front Entrance

 History of Gold Crest

 Gold Crest Retirement Center was founded on the principles of hard work, dedication, and faith.
 When pioneers James B. and Salatheil Coffman, born in Mt.
 Morris, Illinois, came to Nebraska to farm in 1881, they had to have faith that the land would provide for them.
 Salatheil and his wife, Lillie, lived on a farm southwest of Adams until 1909 when they moved to Lincoln.
 Together, they raised two daughters, Marian and Bessie.
 Bessie would marry in 1921 to George Coffman.
 They lived in Lincoln all of their married lives, but the Adams community left an impression that could not be forgotten.

 In 1970, George and Bessie sought assistance in drawing up their will.
 Their kind and generous gift was that the bulk of their estate would be used to create Gold Crest.
 It was their dream that a complete health care facility be created in Adams to provide an environment that would enable the elderly to receive the best in health care and rehabilitation.
 A provision was made, and a total of 2,500 acres of land was given which when sold, totaled over 2.5 million dollars.